-The building addition is proposed to be painted the same colors as the exterior of the existing historic building.
+The building addition will be required to be painted the same colors as the exterior of the existing historic building as a condition of approval on Docket HL 12-18.
 The building will be a subtle, light blue color on the ground floor, and a tan color on the upper story facades.
 The colors proposed are low reflective, subtle and neutral colors.
 The brighter colored greenish-blue of the existing cornice, paneled frieze, and windows is allowed, as it is used only on these features which are trim or decorative features.